sijuswamy/KTU-Maths-Updation/README.md

 # KTU-Maths-Updation
-This repository will contain the suggestions to improve Mathematics for Information science  instructional improvements
+This repository contains key points for instructional improvements in Mathematics for Computer and Information Science.